 The Confederation were aware that a formidable army was gathering in England for an invasion of Ireland and the Earl of Ormonde decided to take pre-emptive action by eliminating the Protestant stronghold around Dublin and thereby denying the invading army any port of entry.

 Advancing on Dublin from the south the Irish army of around 12,000 men were encamped near the town of Rathines when on 2 August they were attacked by a much smaller Protestant force under Colonel Michael Jones.
 Caught totally unawares the battle soon became a rout as the Confederation troops fled the field leaving behind 4,000 killed and 2,200 men captured.

 The defeat at Rathines had not only ensured that Cromwell would have a secure base for his operations it demoralised the Confederation Army and greatly diminished their ability to confront the New Model Army in open battle.
 In truth, it was a disaster from which they never recovered.

 Cromwell arrived in Dublin on 15 August 1649 with 12,000 men and with many more to follow in the coming weeks under the command of his son-in-law Henry Ireton.
-Cromwell did not wait for reinforcements however and leaving Colonel Jones to maintain control of Dublin and recruiting more men locally he took the initiative.
+Cromwell did not wait for reinforcements however and leaving Colonel Jones to maintain control of Dublin and recruiting more men locally he decided to act

 Cromwell was unequivocal in his belief that the remit of English rule ran in Ireland and he would do whatever was required to ensure that it continued to do so but he also made it clear that whereas those under arms against him would be shown little mercy the common people had nothing to fear and would neither be harmed nor have their property stolen, and he appeared to be as good as his word when he hanged two of his own men for doing just that.